PLEASE COMPLETE OUR APPLICATION FOR BAPTISM BY CLICKING HERE

 It is never too early.
 Many families start planning for the baptism while they are pregnant.

 How soon after my baby is born should we have our child baptized?

 Babies can be baptized as soon as they are born.
 The Church encourages families to baptize their children as soon as possible.

 What about older children and adults?

 A person of any age can be baptized.
-For adults, our custom is to do this in a meeting with the Pastor or other clergy person.
+For adults, our custom is for the candidate to meet with the Pastor or other clergy.
 If a child is over seven years of age or is able to read, we encourage the parents to talk to the pastor about instructing the child on the meaning of baptism.
-For minor children, the clergy conduct instructional meetings with the child only when at least one of the parents, or another responsible adult, is present.
+For minor children, the clergy conduct instructional meetings with a child only when at least one of the parents, or another responsible adult, is present.
 Our clergy do not meet one-on-one with minors, ever.